Joe-McCann/cs-241-hugo-notes/content/course/computationalComplexity/Sections/trueBigO.md

 So, same definition as before, just using the true versions instead.

+---

+## How the True Version Relates to our Version

+*do this later pleaseeeee*

 ## Practice Problems

 > **Problem**: Prove that $\mathcal{O}^T$ is **not** an equivalence relation.
 This is the biggest difference in the two versions!